 The firm recently added Life Sciences as its fourth strategic sector, complementing existing specialisms in Financial Services, Energy and Natural Resources, and Technology.
 Life Sciences turnover is now over £11.5 million.
-The team's recent high profile case representing Japanese surgical product manufacturer, Olympus KeyMed, against a former director for unlawful means, conspiracy, negligence and breach of duty was heard in the High Court in March and is currently awaiting judgment.

 Financial Services grew with a number of senior lateral hires across its expanding pan-European offering.
 New partners in London, Frankfurt, Luxembourg and Belfast specialise in asset finance, structured finance, funds, securitisation, regulation, derivatives and fintech.